bhagyeshagresar/Complementary-Filter-for-Attitude-Estimation/README.md

 # Complementary Filter using Euler Angles
-Implementing a basic Complementary Filter to estimate the roll, pitch and yaw using Euler Angles.
+Implementing a basic Complementary Filter to estimate the roll, pitch and yaw of an inverted pendulum using Euler Angles.